Protected ReadonlybitProtected ReadonlyfirstProtected ReadonlyisProtected ReadonlylastReturns the IP version as a number.

 Whether to get the start and end IP addresses as IP instances.

-options: StringifyOptionsOptional formatting options for the cidr
+Optionaloptions: StringifyOptionsOptional formatting options for the cidr property.

-Checks whether the IP address associated with this instance is within all CIDR ranges in the array.
+ip is invalid.Checks whether the IP address associated with this instance is within all CIDR ranges in the array.

 An array of CIDR strings or IP instances to check against.

-if the IP is within all CIDRs, false
+true if the IP is within all CIDRs, false if not, or null if cidrArr is

 not an array or an empty array.